AhaLabs/contract-riffs/README.md

-# NEAR Scraps
+# NEAR Riffs

-Scraps of smart contracts!
-Better composability, upgradability, and re-use.
+Compose better smart contracts with drop-in riffs.
+Lower call costs; increase re-use & upgradeability.

-With NEAR scraps, you can split your Rust contract into distinct components, or scraps, that keep their storage separate from other scraps and add zero overhead to contract calls that don't need their functionality.
+With NEAR riffs, you can split your Rust contract into distinct components, or riffs, that keep their storage separate from other riffs and add zero overhead to contract calls that don't need their functionality.
 What's this get you?

 - Faster calls
 - Lower fees
 - More understandable, composable code
-- Scrap libraries (scrapyards?): anyone can publish scraps, anyone can use them
+- Riff libraries: anyone can publish riffs, anyone can use them
 - Generic factories: UI tools that allow launching a new account or subaccount with a [bootloader](#bootloader) contract, a safely-upgradeable contract that you can upgrade to any other once you're ready

 Wow!

 # How it works

 Currently NEAR smart contracts written in Rust are singletons; there is one struct or enum that represents the state of the contract.
 This state is stored in contract storage with the aptly named key `STATE`.
 Each time a contract method is called, this state is read, potentially updated, and written back to storage.

-# Other name ideas

-## fabric/generic

-- Scraps
-- Parts
-- Chips
-- Pieces
-- Shreds
-- Fragments
-- Segments
-- ~~Patches~~
-- ~~Bits~~

-## food

-- Crumbs
-- Cuts
-- Tapas
-- Fixins
-- Flavors
-- ~~Ingredients~~

-## construction, mosaic-making

-- Bricks
-- Tiles
-- Slabs
-- Tessera ("a small square tile of stone or glass used in making mosaics")
-- ~~Shards~~
-- ~~Blocks~~

-## electronics

-- Chips
-- ~~Circuits~~
-- ~~Modules~~

-## music

-- Riffs
-- Jingles
-- Ditties
-- Refrains
-- Phrases
-- Stanzas
-- Melodies
-- Rhythms
-- Harmonies
-- Tracks
-- Cuts
-- Euphonies
-- Dubs
-- Tones
-- Samples

-## (legal) writing

-- Clauses (get it? a contract has many clauses??)
-- Provisios
-- Provisions
-- Riders
-- snippets
-- ~~Subsection~~
-- ~~Subclause~~
-- ~~Grains~~

-## spoken language

-- Syllables
-- Phonemes

-## other

-- Tidbits
-- Components
-- Interfaces
-- Mixins
-- Specks
-- Atoms
-- Schemes
-- Subsystems
-- Elements
-- Tracts (like tracts of land)
-- Organelles
-- Organs
-- ~~Traits~~
-- ~~Boxes~~

-# Contract Component
+## Contract Component

 The concept of this singleton stored with a unique key in storage is called a _contract component_.
 Thus the current `STATE` singleton used by `near_sdk_rs` is a contract component.